rmiravalles/CloudNativeBootcamp/Week1/5_First_GitHub_Action.md

 ### Events

 - A specific activity that triggers a workflow.
 - An event is something that occurs on your repository.
+When this event occurs, it's going to trigger the jobs in the workflow.
 - Some examples of events: a new pull request, the creation of a new branch, an issue or a tag, when a user forks a repository, when a new collaborator is added, etc.

 ### Jobs